-Short term - present day - 2030 Medium term - Physical risk exposure: Low Transition risk exposure: Low Physical risk expos Transition risk exp The combination of an increase in weather events International and d and government's under investment in infrastructure introduce a stronge and bridges exposed and vulnerable to climate impact. time extending und I his results in increasing damage remediation costs for farmers and a slightly higher incidence of loan defaults. on lost years of action with a strong focus The account data windowing for window in any effective way to rap

-The government delays inclusion of agriculture in any emissions pricing, against advice provided by He Pou a Rangi Climate Change Commission.
-Frequent policy change and government intervention creates market volatility and investor uncertainty.

-Regulation of financial markets requires banks to disclose Financed Emissions and their exposure to Climate-Related Risk.
+Short term - present day - 2030 Medium term - Physical risk exposure: Low Physical risk expo Transition risk exposure: Low Transition risk exp The combination of an increase in weather events International and d and government's under investment in infrastructure introduce a stronge resilience leaves road logistics networks, stop banks policy commitmen and bridges exposed and vulnerable to climate impact. time extending und This results in increasing damage remediation costs for on lost years of acti farmers and a slightly higher incidence of loan defaults. with a strong focus The government delays inclusion of agriculture in any effective way to rap emissions pricing, against advice provided by He Pou pricing is strongly ir a Rangi Climate Change Commission.
+Frequent policy shocks to farmers b change and government intervention creates market decarbonising natu volatility and investor uncertainty.
+Increased climate in Regulation of financial markets requires banks to disclose Financed Emissions and their exposure to Climate- Related Risk.
 However, little to no monitoring and compliance results in opaque and incomplete reporting.
 Fewer adequately discounted loans are made available to farmers, providing little incentive for them to invest in low-carbon farming technologies and practices.
-Voluntary markets for carbon and biodiversity credits are less robust as farmers are slower to adopt sustainable farming techniques that enable them to generate carbon and biodiversity credits.
+Voluntary markets for carbon and biodiversity credits are less robust as farmers are slower to adopt sustainable investment into infra in an increase in exp and higher input pri demand for emissio solutions.
+Higher on productivity and yie and ecosystem serv for Rabobank. farming techniques that enable them to generate carbon and biodiversity credits.
+Delayed regulation requires banks to d